16 Sep Do Kids With ADHD Rush Through Homework?

 - Working memory

-Working memory is the brain’s capacity to hold the information in mind for immediate or future use.
-Children with ADHD face difficulties in holding or remembering information because of weak or poor working memory.
-Working memory is helpful because our brain grasps and stores information to remember how to react in a similar situation in future times.
+Working memory is the brain’s capacity to hold information for immediate or future use.
+Children with ADHD face difficulties in maintaining or remembering information because of weak or poor working memory.
+Working memory is helpful because our brain grasps and stores data to remember how to react in a similar situation in future times.
 But children with ADHD struggle with every situation because their brain has not stored enough info.

-As a result, these children have disorganized thinking and often lose track of their activities – what they are doing and how they do it, etc. Therefore, they cannot continue any activity for a long time.
+As a result, these children have disorganized thinking and often lose track of their activities.
+Therefore, they cannot continue any activity for a long time.
 Hence, they rush to complete all the tasks, including homework.

 - Medication rebound

 Often, the child behaves well in school but shows inappropriate behavior, like rushing through homework at home.
-Again, it happens because the medication rebounds.
+This can happen because of medication rebound.

-Medication rebound is the brain’s reaction when stimulant/medication wears off.
-As soon as medication withdraws or leaves the body – the ADHD symptoms return.
-However, the medication rebound does not stay for a long time – it lasts for about an hour or two.
-Most often, the modification in the medicines can help.
-Consult your doctor.
+Medication rebound is the brain’s reaction when the stimulant/medication wears off.
+As soon as the medication leaves the body, the ADHD symptoms return.
+However, this rebound often does not occur for long, often lasting for an hour or two.
+Consulting your doctor about modifications in the medicines you’re taking could help and prevent medication rebound.

 ➔ Why does this rebound happen?